William Hesmer: Professional

 After graduating from college, Hesmer was drafted 17th overall in the 2004 MLS SuperDraft by Kansas City Wizards.
 However, with Tony Meola starting in goal, and the very experienced Bo Oshoniyi as his backup, Hesmer was not able to establish himself, and finished the MLS season without playing a single minute, although he did take to the field – for one single minute in a game against Rochester Raging Rhinos – during a brief loan spell with the Richmond Kickers in the A-League.

+During the 2005 season, he appeared in two U.S. Open Cup matches for the Wizards.

-In the 2006 season, Hesmer earned a handful of appearances, but did not make an impact on the first team.
-He was selected in the 2006 MLS Expansion Draft by Toronto FC, but was only with the club for a matter of hours before being dealt to Columbus Crew for a partial allocation.
-The 2007 season saw Hesmer establish himself as the first team keeper for the Crew.
-He started 20 matches for the Columbus club.
+In the 2006 season, Hesmer made three appearances, but did not make an impact on the first team.
+He won and earned a shutout in his debut league game versus the Columbus Crew.
+He was selected in the 2006 MLS Expansion Draft by Toronto FC, but was only with the club for a matter of hours before being dealt to the Columbus Crew for a partial allocation.
+The 2007 season saw Hesmer establish himself as the first team goalkeeper for the Crew, as he started 20 matches for the Columbus club.

-In the 2008 season Hesmer stopped penalty kicks in each of the Crew's first two matches, as well as a third against New England on May 8.
-He has been called into camp for the United States National Team but has yet to receive a cap.
+In the 2008 season, Hesmer stopped penalty kicks in each of the Crew's first two matches, as well as a third against New England on May 8.
+He was the starting goalkeeper for the 2008 MLS Cup championship team, winning the trophy on his birthday.

-He surpassed Jon Busch as the franchise's all-time shutout leader by earning his 26th in a 1–0 triumph over Kansas City Wizards at CommunityAmerica Ballpark on May 23, 2010.
+He became the club's all-time shutout leader by earning his 26th in a 1–0 triumph over Kansas City Wizards on May 23, 2010.

 Hesmer became the third goalkeeper in MLS history to score a goal in a 2–2 draw with Toronto FC at BMO Field on October 16, 2010.
 With the Crew trailing 2–1 in second-half stoppage time, he sprinted to the center of the Toronto FC penalty area as an extra attacker while an Eddie Gaven corner kick was in mid-flight.
 The ball was headed by Chad Marshall back to Hesmer, who was given enough time to trap, set and fire it into the net.